top of page

 Zagreb one day itinerary

-One day is not much time in this historic city but if that is all you have you will still be able to get a good taste of its offerings.
+One day is not much time in this historic city, but if that is all you have you will still be able to get a good taste of its offerings.
 Zagreb is split into upper town and lower town.
 The two are connected by the world's shortest funicular that takes less than a minute.
-Zagreb's Upper town (Gradec or Gornji Grad) is where you will find most of the historic and religious sights with lower town housing the museums and theaters.
+Zagreb's Upper town (Gradec or Gornji Grad) is where you will find most of the historic and religious sights, with lower town housing the museums and theaters.
 Start your day wandering the historic streets of Upper town.

 national theater zagreb

-One of the best places to begin your on your first day in Zagreb is at the Zagreb Cathedral.
+One of the best places to begin on your first day in Zagreb is at the Zagreb Cathedral.
 Also known as the Cathedral of St. Stephen or the Cathedral of the Assumption of the Blessed Virgin Mary, this church towers majestically over Kaptol Square.
 The Zagreb Cathedral has stood as a symbol of the city's religious and cultural heritage for centuries.
-It is the second tallest building in Croatia and its two towers which are 341 feet high are landmarks of the city as they are visible from many parts of Zagreb.
+It is the second tallest building in Croatia.
+Its two towers, which are 341 feet high, are landmarks of the city as they are visible from many parts of Zagreb.
 One of the towers was damaged in an earthquake in 2020.
 Construction of this iconic Gothic cathedral began in the 13th century, and it underwent numerous renovations and expansions over the years, resulting in a blend of architectural styles.
 When the Ottomans invaded in the 15th century, fortification walls were built around the cathedral.
 Some of these can still be seen.
 The cathedral has witnessed numerous important events throughout Croatia's history, including the coronation of several Croatian kings and the burial of prominent figures.
 Admission is free, but there is an extra cost for guided tours or access to specific areas such as the Treasury.
 Right now the Zagreb Cathedral is closed for restoration.

 Zagreb cathedral

-Just a short walk from the Cathedral is the famous red umbrellas of Dolac market.
+Just a short walk from the Cathedral are the famous red umbrellas of Dolac market.
 This is Zagreb's main open-air farmer's market.
 Traders from all over Croatia come here to sell their fresh fruits, vegetables, fish, cheese, pasta, sweets and other local products.
 You can also find souvenirs, flowers and other goods as well.
 It is open daily from the morning to early afternoon.
 Hours vary so check that out before you go.
-The red umbrellas covering the stalls have become an iconic symbol of the city.and one of its most recognizable landmarks.
+The red umbrellas covering the stalls have become an iconic symbol of the city and one of its most recognizable landmarks.

 Dolac market

 After you have explored the market, take a stroll on Tkalciceva street or Ulica Ivana Tkalčića.
 This is a beautiful street that is lined with shops, cafes, restaurants and boutiques.
 It is a great spot to do some shopping or grab a snack.
-At the turn of the 20th century prostitution was legal and this street was actually the center of the red light district.
+At the turn of the 20th century, prostitution was legal and this street was actually the center of the red light district.
 Brothels were located up and down this street.
-They were not allowed to advertise but could place an uncommon color of lantern outside.
+They were not allowed to advertise, but could place an uncommon color of lantern outside.
 The brothels continued in this area up until WWII.

 Street in Zagreb

-St. Mark's square and the iconic St Mark's church.
+Next visit St. Mark's square and the iconic St Mark's church.
 The square holds important government buildings such as the seat of the government of Croatia, the seat of Croatian Parliament as well as the Constitutional Court of Croatia and the Old City Hall.
 In the centre of the square lies the famous St. Mark's church with its distinctive tiled roof.
 The roof, which is known as the "Croatian Roof," was constructed using over 16,000 tiles.
-They were meticulously arranged to create the medieval coats of arms of Croatia, Dalmatia, Slavonia, and the City of Zagreb.
+The tiles were meticulously arranged to create the medieval coats of arms of Croatia, Dalmatia, Slavonia, and the City of Zagreb.
 St. Mark's Church is one of the oldest architectural buildings in Zagreb.
 Built in the 13th century in the Romanesque style, this church has been altered throughout its history blending different architectural elements and styles.
 The Gothic portal has 15 effigies placed in 11 niches.
 This church is one of the well known symbols of the city.
 It is free to enter.

 Church of St. Mark

 The Museum of Broken Relationships is a quirky museum that presents a thought-provoking collection of stories and memorabilia exploring love, loss, and the universal human experience of heartbreak.
 This unusual museum houses a vast collection of personal objects donated by individuals from around the world, each accompanied by a poignant story of a relationship that has ended.
-Items range from everyday items to more unusual ones but each is accompanied by someones real experience with lost love.
+Items range from everyday items to more unusual ones, but each is accompanied by someone's real experience with lost love.
 Admission is around 7 EURO

 Lotrscak Tower is a 13th century tower that was built to guard the southern gate of Gradec town.
 The tower lost its function in the 16th century when there was no longer a threat of a Turkish attack.
-In the centuries that followed the tower was used for various purposes such as storage, houses, and a coffee house.
+In the centuries that followed, the tower was used for various purposes such as storage, houses, and a coffee house.
 At the end of the 19th century a cannon was installed.
 Every day at noon it would be fired so all the church bell ringers could set the correct time.
 The cannon is still fired every day at noon.
 The first floor now houses a gift shop.
-The second and third floors house a gallery and the top floor offers an observation deck with great views.
-It is closed on Mondays but is open usually until 8 every other day.
-It cost 3Euro to go to the top.
+The second and third floors house a gallery, and the top floor offers an observation deck with great views.
+It is closed on Mondays but is usually open until 8 every other day.
+It cost 3 Euro to go to the top.

 Zagreb tower

-Grič Tunnel is a group of underground tunnels located in the city centre.
+Grič Tunnel is a group of underground tunnels located in the city center.
 It was built in WWII to serve as a bomb shelter and a promenade.The tunnels span almost 1200 feet and consist of 6 passageways.
 It fell into disrepair after the war but was remodeled in 2016 and now serves as a tourist attraction.
 It also hosts cultural events.

 Zagreb itinerary - 2 days